Pulpitis: Causes, Symptoms and Treatment Options

 Good Oral Hygiene

-Maintaining good oral hygiene is crucial in preventing pulpitis.
-Brushing twice a day, flossing daily, and using mouthwash can help reduce the risk of decay and inflammation.
+Maintaining good oral hygiene is essential for preventing pulpitis.
+Brushing twice daily, flossing regularly, and using mouthwash help reduce the risk of tooth decay and inflammation.

 Regular Dental Check-Ups